TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 * [Don't Know What 4K Hard Drive Is?
 Look Here!](https://www.partitionwizard.com/partitionmagic/what-is-4k-hard-drive.html)
 * [FastFormat Technology Helps Future-Proof Systems](https://www.seagate.com/files/www-content/product-content/enterprise-performance-savvio-fam/enterprise-performance-15k-hdd/_cross-product/_shared/doc/seagate-fast-format-white-paper-04tp699-1-1701us.pdf) - Only the Exos X14 and above support this
 * [Where to find FastFormat](https://github.com/Seagate/ToolBin/issues/5)

+## Recovery

+1. If the HDD is in an enclosure, shuck it and connect it to a SATA dock or (preferably) an internal SATA port.
+If the HDD is already internal, try it on or in a different PC.
+2. If the host OS detects the HDD as newly connected in 1) above, copy all the data off it.
+If the OS does not detect the drive, you'll need a professional data recovery service.

 ## Seagate